Hot Salad with Dandelion Greens

 Salad Nicose; Classic Summer Supper Salad

-This dish is a family favorite in those steamy summer months of ripe tomatoes and hot days which lead to evenings that feel too warm for a big heavy meal.
+This dish is a family favorite in those summer months of ripe tomatoes and hot days that feel too warm for a big heavy meal.
+I know it has cooled down some but this salad is so delicious if you have fresh summer tomatoes which are easily available at farm stands or home gardens.
 This salad is composed of several vegetables cooked until just barely done, bathed in a simple EVOL vinaigrette and topped with oil packed tuna.
 Fresh, satisfying and very healthy in that trendy Mediterranean way I keep reading about.
-This salad is my daughter’s favorite from her teen years; she is 30; I have been making it for decades!
+This salad is my daughter’s favorite from her teen years; she is 31; I have been making it for decades!
 My mother loved it too.
 My guy enjoys it as well.
 I don’t make it except in summer as the fresh produce is critical to the flavor especially the tomatoes.

 First, you start with fresh ripe summer tomatoes, crisp bell peppers, tender zucchini and high-quality small potatoes, preferably red organic ones and the oil packed tuna of your choice.
 Do not make it with water canned pallid tuna, a total waste of time in my opinion.
 You can lay it on a bed of romaine leaves or leave off the lettuce, great either way.
 I use fancy olives sometimes, but inexpensive small canned pitted ones work really well.
 Please do make the homemade vinaigrette; it is very simple and very effective in creating the perfect flavor of the salad.
 If you hate one of the ingredients; leave it out.
 I do want to mention that many recipes use wedges of hard boiled eggs but my version doesn’t usually have that.
 Feel free to add them in!